 Chatsworth House, located ~25 km southwest of Sheffield (Figure 1), is the ancestral home of the Duke and Duchess of Devonshire and has been owned by the Cavendish family since the purchase of Chatsworth Manor in AD 1549.

 Weather data was recorded at Chatsworth from 1760 to 1813 and from 1860 to the present day.
 The early Chatsworth series 1760-1777 consists of annual precipitation totals.
 It is likely a higher resolution series (daily) existed for this period, but can no longer be found, though some monthly values were published by Farley in the General View of the Agriculture and Minerals of Derbyshire (1811).
-The monthly precipitation totals for Chatsworth 1777-1793 (Online Figure 5) are reported by the Memoirs and Proceedings of the Literary and Philosophical Society of Manchester (Garnett 1796).
+The monthly precipitation totals for Chatsworth 1777-1793 (Supporting Online Material Figure 1) are reported by the Memoirs and Proceedings of the Literary and Philosophical Society of Manchester (Garnett 1796).
 Following this, only annual totals are available for the period 1793-1800, as reported by George Cavendish, however monthly data for Manchester allows the Chatsworth annual series to be scaled to provide monthly data.
 Monthly values are again available from 1800-1810.
 The original record appears to end in 1810, at the same time as the death of Henry Cavendish, though annual totals continue to be reported in the Meteorological Office accounts until 1813.
 A gap then exists until 1860 when records recommence, with data supplied to British Rainfall, with the records now retained in the archives of the Meteorological Office (Exeter), with the series running through to the present.
-The Chatsworth House series can be reconstructed by using published and unpublished data, supplemented with precipitation records from Welbeck Abbey (30km away) for which monthly meteorological observations during the period 1806-1878 exist.
-This permits the reconstruction of a homogenized composite monthly rainfall series (Table 1), notably in comparison to other coeval reconstructions for a rural area (Derbyshire) in central England from 1777-present day and annual series from 1760-present, one of the longest rainfall series in Britain.
+The Chatsworth House series can be reconstructed by using published and unpublished data, supplemented with precipitation records from Welbeck Abbey (~30km away) for which monthly meteorological observations during the period 1806-1878 exist.
+This permits the reconstruction of a homogenized composite monthly rainfall series (Table 1), notable in comparison to other coeval reconstructions, for being for a rural area (Derbyshire) in central England and one of the longest rainfall series in Britain; from 1777-present day and with an annual series from 1760-present.

 Farley (1811), a geologist and surveyor argued that weather registers, such as that kept at Chatsworth would ‘in time prove of the greatest importance, as the foundation of a Science of Meteorology’ (p.103).
 The value of such series are increasingly being recognized in helping understand long-term climate variability, but also provide a better understanding of extreme event frequency (Sangster et al. 2018).
-The rain-gauge at Chatsworth House was monitored by the gardener, who maintained meticulous notes on the weather conditions, with abstracts published in scientific accounts of the period, including, the Memoirs and Proceedings of the Manchester Literary and Philosophical Society (Online Figure 5).
+The rain-gauge at Chatsworth House was monitored by the gardener, who maintained meticulous notes on the weather conditions, with abstracts published in scientific accounts of the period, including, the Memoirs and Proceedings of the Manchester Literary and Philosophical Society (Supporting Online Material Figure 1).
 As with the promotion of new farming practices at the time, improvements in estate management and the construction of farm buildings, the recording of weather data were often pioneered at large estates like Chatsworth (Jankovic 2000).
 The recording of early instrumental meteorological data, such as, barometric pressure, temperature, rainfall, wind direction and strength provides valuable quantitative data as to the nature of the weather and climate in the past and can be used to help recover local climate histories (Strauss and Orlove 2003).

 Precipitation series reconstruction, homogenisation and homogeneity testing